 In almost every case, no matter which type of memory was involved, one fact remained constant.
 After first learning the task, sleeping on it improves performance.
 It’s as if our brains squeeze in some extra practice time while we are asleep.

 Why is all this important?
-Some sleep researchers believe that for every two hours we spend awake, the brain needs an hour of sleep.
+Some sleep researchers believe that for every two hours we spend awake, the brain needs to spend an hour sleeping.
 This sleep time is used to figure out what all these experiences mean.
 Clearly, sleeping plays a crucial role in helping us to grasp the meaning our own lives.

 What good is knowledge that can’t be remembered?